hanggrian/which-styles/docs/others/property_values.md

 # Property values
 {: .no_toc }

-&#8220;I am a friend of the workingman, and I would rather be his friend, than be one.&#8221; &mdash; *Clarence Darrow*
+&ldquo;I am a friend of the workingman, and I would rather be his friend, than be one.&rdquo;
+&mdash; *Clarence Darrow*
 {: .fs-6 .fw-300 }

 ## Table of contents